phip1611/phipsboot/README.md

 with all the properties described below, but not the high-level functionality itself._

+_I am especially proud of the well-commented structure of the assembly files and the linker script.
+I hope this can be a learning resource for others!_

 _Further: This is a rather niche use-case, especially in 2024._

 PhipsBoot is a relocatable x86_64 bootloader for legacy boot written in Rust